gilsmdt/karma-failed-html-reporter/README.md

 Edit your karma.conf.js

-Add this plugin the the plugins array
+Add this plugin to the plugins array

     plugins: ['karma-failed-html-reporter' ],